strager/b-cc/PATTERNS.md

 * Associated types.
 One vtable can refer to another.
 For example, for a given `B_Question` vtable there is an associated `B_Answer` vtable.
-These must be synchronized, answering a question should always result in the same type of answer.
+These must be synchronized: answering a question should always result in the same type of answer.